 Is there a trailer for The Witcher?

-Two, in fact.
-The first teaser for the series was shared at San Diego Comic Con, and introduced the show’s tagline: “The worst monsters are the ones we create.”
+Three, in fact.
+The first teaser for the series was shared at San Diego Comic Con back in July, and introduced the show’s tagline: “The worst monsters are the ones we create.”

 Can we see any photos from The Witcher set?

 Netflix have shared plenty of photos from the set of the film ahead of its release – take a look at Geralt, Ciri and Yennefer below.